ericzou/bootstrap/src/alert/docs/readme.md

 Alert is an AngularJS-version of bootstrap's alert.

-The alert(s) can be generated during the initial server load or as a response to other local changes.
+This directive can be used to generate alerts from the dynamic model data (using the ng-repeat directive);